vlibNull/py-50kmsgs-generator/README.md

 - defaults to ``127.0.0.1:5000``
 - P.S.
 Forgive the main branch typo, it is 500k, but you can simply alter the range of the loop
 - to alter the amount of entries it will create!
+- P.S.
+P.S. -> to assist in getting this running, use ``pip install -r requirements.txt`` within a venv or on your system
+- to acquire the necessary packages to run these scripts.